zhenjia2017/RDUKG/mkg_usage/README.md

 Return a boolean value representing that if one or more of the drugs can potentially cause an adverse reaction related the diseases.
 If the boolean is False,  return will be accompanied by a list of formatted strings, each indicating which drug might lead to which adverse reaction.

+### `duplicate_drug_review` function

+**input**
+`user_drugs`: IDs of drugs that patient will take, usually a list.

+**Description:**

+This method checks for potential duplicate or overlapping ingredients between different medications that a user might be taking.

+**output:**

+Return a boolean value representing that if there are any duplicate components between any two drugs.
+If the boolean is False, return will be accompanied by a list of strings, each describing a pair of drugs and their shared components.

 ### `contraindication_review` function